sercankulcu/sercankulcu.github.io/_thoughts/embracing-lifelong-friendship-the-japanese-way.md

 Long friendships usually have some kind of structure.

 There is a Japanese term often associated with Okinawa, *moai*, for a social group whose members support one another over long periods.
-What interests me is not the exoticness of the term.
+What interests me is not the foreignness of the term.
 It is the assumption behind it: connection should not be left entirely to chance.

 Modern friendship is often informal to the point of fragility.